Jury selection to begin in Harvey Weinstein’s retrial

 NEW YORK — The last time a New York City jury sat in judgment of Harvey Weinstein, the ex-movie studio boss was convicted of rape and sentenced to 23 years in prison.

-New York’s highest court, the Court of Appeals, overturned Weinstein’s conviction and ordered a new trial, finding that his original one in 2020 was tainted by improper rulings and prejudicial testimony.
-That ruling gave Weinstein a second chance to fight the charges, and do so in a different atmosphere than his first trial, which was held in the middle of a global reckoning over sexual misconduct.
+New York’s highest court, the Court of Appeals, overturned Weinstein’s conviction and ordered a new trial, finding that improper rulings and prejudicial testimony tainted his original one in 2020.
+That ruling gave Weinstein a second chance to fight the charges and do so in a different atmosphere than his first trial, which was held in the middle of a global reckoning over sexual misconduct.

 Weinstein is also appealing a 2022 rape conviction in Los Angeles.
-His 16-year prison sentence in that case still stands, though his lawyers said he needs to be resentenced because the since-vacated New York conviction was a factor in how his punishment was calculated.
+His 16-year prison sentence in that case still stands, though his lawyers said he needs to be resentenced because the since-vacated New York conviction factored into how his punishment was calculated.

+Weinstein is being retried on two charges from his original trial.
+He is accused of raping an aspiring actor in a Manhattan hotel room in 2013 and performing a criminal sex act by forcing oral sex on a movie and TV production assistant in 2006.

+He is also charged with one count of criminal sex act based on an allegation from a woman who was not a part of the original trial.
+That woman, who has asked that she not be named publicly, alleges that Weinstein forced oral sex on her at a Manhattan hotel.

 Selecting a jury will involve bringing in around 80 potential jurors at a time for two basic screening questions.

-First, the judge will ask for a show of hands from anyone who has work, family or other obligations that will prevent them from serving.
-Then, he’ll ask for a show of hands from anyone who feels they can’t be impartial based on the nature of the charges or news coverage.
+The judge will ask for a show of hands from anyone who has work, family or other obligations that will prevent them from serving.
+He’ll then ask for a show of hands from anyone who feels they can’t be impartial based on the nature of the charges or news coverage.

 Anyone who raises a hand will be sent home, Farber has said.